Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Soba The Japanese Buckwheat Noodles

-Yuba ゆば is a local delicacy in Nikko and the surrounding region.
+Yuba ゆば is a local delicacy in Nikko and the surrounding area.
 Here in Tokyo I’ve never seen or eaten it.
-But since almost every restaurant in Nikko serves it as soup, a spaghetti topping, or fried, of course I had to try it.
+But as almost every restaurant serves it in soups, as a spaghetti topping or deep-fried, of course I tried it.

 What is Yuba ゆば?

-Yuba is made from soy milk.
-The milk is heated to 80–90°C, and the skin that forms on top is gently removed with a chopstick.
+Yuba is produced from soy milk.
+The milk is heated to 80-90°C. The film that forms on top is then carefully lifted off with chopsticks.

 What does Yuba ゆば taste like?

 It’s hard to describe.
-At first I thought the texture would be like Tamagoyaki, since they look quite similar, but it’s actually much firmer and spongier.
-It also soaks up a lot of broth.
-Since it has almost no taste, it’s often served in (noodle) soups or fried.
+At first I thought it would have a similar texture to Tamagoyaki since it kind of looks that way, but it is much firmer and spongier.
+It also soaks up a lot of liquid.
+Since it’s almost tasteless, it’s often served in (noodle) soups or deep-fried.
 You can also eat it as sashimi.

-Soba & Yuba - pictured are ramen & spaghetti
+Soba & Yuba – pictured: Ramen & Spaghetti

-Soba & Yuba - pictured are ramen & spaghetti
+Soba & Yuba – pictured: Ramen & Spaghetti

 Conclusion:

-I especially recommend visiting Nikko in the winter.
-In Tokyo during 2021–2022 there was no snow.
-But if you go to Nikko, you can really see a lot of snow.
-You should definitely dress very warmly though, as it can get very cold here in winter (-3°C is not unusual, and with lots of wind it gets very uncomfortable).
+I especially recommend Nikko in winter.
+In Tokyo there was no snow in 2021–2022.
+But if you go to Nikko you’ll see a lot of snow.
+Just be sure to dress very warmly, as it can get really cold in winter (-3°C is not unusual, and with strong winds it’s even more uncomfortable).

-Hotels are relatively expensive because it’s a very popular tourist area.
-The food is delicious and you can enjoy lots of nature.
-If you want to get out of the city and are in Tokyo, I recommend spending one or two days in Nikko.
-Traveling there is actually not that expensive.
-One thing I did notice: When I visited again in December 2023, almost everything closed early—even restaurants often only stayed open till 2:30 or 3:00 pm.
+Hotels are relatively expensive since it’s a very popular tourist destination.
+The food is tasty and you can enjoy lots of nature.
+If you want to escape the city and you’re in Tokyo, I highly recommend spending 1 or 2 days in Nikko.
+Traveling there is also not too expensive overall.
+One thing I noticed: When I went back in December 2023, almost everything closed early, even restaurants sometimes only stayed open until 2:30–3:00 pm.

 Follow @ryukoch now